ExabeamLabs/new-scale-content-hub/Automation/readme.md

 - **Scheduling** — run automations on a cron schedule
 - **Audit logs** — full execution history of every playbook run

-Windmill runs within your own environment, keeping your data and credentials fully under your control.
+AAM runs within your own environment, keeping your data and credentials fully under your control.

-> Large enterprise security teams with 50+ analysts have migrated from platforms like Palo Alto Cortex XSOAR and Tines to Windmill, drawn by the flexibility of writing real code rather than working within the constraints of a proprietary playbook editor.
+> Large enterprise security teams with 50+ analysts have migrated from platforms like Palo Alto Cortex XSOAR and Tines to AAM, drawn by the flexibility of writing real code rather than working within the constraints of a proprietary playbook editor.

 ---

-## Why Windmill + Exabeam?
+## Why AAM + Exabeam?

 Exabeam New-Scale provides exceptional detection and case management, but response actions — blocking an IP, updating a firewall, posting enriched case notes — still require reaching out to other tools.
-Windmill fills that gap.
+AAM fills that gap.

 The integration approach used here:

 ```
 Exabeam Alert / Case
         │
-        │  Webhook trigger (HTTP POST to Windmill)
+        │  Trigger
         ▼
-  Windmill Flow (Playbook)
+  AAM Flow (Playbook)
         │
         ├─ Step 1: Threat Intelligence Enrichment (e.g. VirusTotal)
         ├─ Step 2: Response Action (e.g. firewall block via WinRM/PowerShell)